 Randall S. Abate

 Professor Abate has published and presented widely on environmental law topics, with a recent emphasis on climate change law and justice.
-His articles on climate change law and justice have appeared in the Stanford Environmental Law Journal, Cornell Journal of Law and Public Policy, Connecticut Law Review, Duke Environmental Law and Policy Forum, Washington Law Review, William and Mary Environmental Law and Policy Review, Tulane Journal of International and Comparative Law, Seattle Journal of Environmental Law, Ottawa Law Review, Tulane Environmental Law Journal, Fordham Environmental Law Review, and UCLA Journal of International Law and Foreign Affairs.
-He is the editor of Climate Justice: Case Studies in Global and Regional Governance Challenges (ELI Press, forthcoming Jan.
-2017), What Can Animal Law Learn from Environmental Law?
-(ELI Press 2015), and Climate Change Impacts on Ocean and Coastal Law: U.S. and International Perspectives (Oxford University Press 2015), and co-editor of Climate Change and Indigenous Peoples: The Search for Legal Remedies (Edward Elgar 2013).
+His articles on climate change law and justice have appeared in several leading law reviews including the Stanford Environmental Law Journal, Cornell Journal of Law and Public Policy, Connecticut Law Review, Duke Environmental Law and Policy Forum, Washington Law Review, William and Mary Environmental Law and Policy Review, Ottawa Law Review, Fordham Environmental Law Review, and UCLA Journal of International Law and Foreign Affairs.
+He is the editor of Climate Justice: Case Studies in Global and Regional Governance Challenges (ELI Press 2016), What Can Animal Law Learn from Environmental Law?
+(ELI Press 2015), Climate Change Impacts on Ocean and Coastal Law: U.S. and International Perspectives (Oxford University Press 2015) and co-editor of Climate Change and Indigenous Peoples: The Search for Legal Remedies (Edward Elgar 2013).
 Early in his career, Professor Abate handled environmental law matters at two law firms in Manhattan.
 He holds a B.A. from the University of Rochester and a J.D. and M.S.E.L.
 (Environmental Law and Policy) from Vermont Law School.
-He is a member of the Editorial Advisory Board of the Journal of International Wildlife Law and Policy.